ED: Educational Development & Leadership (EDL)

 Examines cultural proficiency from personal and professional perspectives.
 Reflects on the effects of historical trauma of Alaska Natives in rural and urban settings.
 Explores educational leadership strategies to support culturally responsive practices and social justice.

-Registration Restrictions: Admission to the School of Education.
+Registration Restrictions: Graduate standing and admission to the School of Education

 EDL A637 Organizational Theory and Change 3 Credits